 During the pandemic I have been sheltering at The Sea Ranch, a coastal community in Northern California.
 With an unobstructed panoramic view of sea and sky, it’s the perfect setting to photograph twilight, the time of day I find most captivating.

 Twilight not only refers to the soft glowing light in the sky when the sun is below the horizon but also to a period of ambiguity or gradual decline.
 These dual definitions have merged as I photograph twilight while the pandemic, climate change, and war disrupt our lives.
 During this turbulent time, twilight has become a personal refuge, and photographing it a meditative act, a time to be still and to contemplate the effect created by the refraction and scattering of the sun’s rays from the atmosphere.
 Are these photographs brief flirtations with the sublime, a kind of Rorschach test that evokes memories and stirs emotions, or simply, studies of color and light?
 These lyrical abstractions resonate differently within each viewer.

-Making this series fills me with longing for things that, like twilight itself, seem so close yet just out of reach.
-In this liminal space, I see an old world waning and a new one dawning right before it all fades to black.
+Making this series has filled me with longing for things that, like twilight itself, seem so close yet just out of reach.
+In this liminal space, I see an old world waning and the promise of a new one dawning.

 For signed, limited edition prints, please contact